Mozketo/TFSbot/README.md

 * `Tfs.Username` - Username to connect to TFS.
 Sorry, I've not looked at authentication via oAuth.
 * `Tfs.Password` - Password to connect to TFS.
 * `Jira.IgnoreProjects` - Exmaple: Ignore JIRA projects `ops qa`.
+* `Slack.Token` - A token that Slack Outgoing WebHook provides.

 ## Slack

 1. Create an Outgoing WebHook,
 2. Trigger word: tfsbot,
 3. URL: Use the Azure Functions URL like `https://<app-name>.azurewebsites.net/api/TfsBot?code=<code>` as displayed in the Azure Functions portal,
+4. Token: You'll need this in the Azure Functions App Settings,
-4. Descriptive label: TFSbot
+5. Descriptive label: TFSbot
-5. Customise name: TFS
+6. Customise name: TFS